 The Company provides for certain sales incentives, which include sales rebates.
 The Company records a provision for estimated incentives based upon the incentives offered to customers on product related sales in the same period as the related revenues are recorded.
 The Company also records a provision for estimated sales returns and allowances on product related sales in the same period as the related revenues are recorded.
 These estimates are based on historical sales returns, analysis of credit memo data and other known factors.
-If the historical data the Company uses to calculate these estimates does not properly reflect future returns, adjustments may be required in future periods.
+If the historical data the Company uses to calculate these estimates does not properly reflect future returns, revenues could be overstated.